lusamreth/simple-medical-record/README.md

 32.  _[CLIFormFetcher](https://github.com/lusamreth/simple-medical-record/blob/7fd6b6ccee68092fde7e55556a8dcefb4808e8a6/app/src/main/java/simple/medical/record/CLIFormFetcher.java)_

+33. _[appdb.json](https://github.com/lusamreth/simple-medical-record/blob/117d45f45e2463a57226af864227bad39b36a874/appdb.json)_: this is use to store the patient data input

+34. _[db.json](https://github.com/lusamreth/simple-medical-record/blob/eb654a03874074caf60d2d23e8d470cc47a3e87e/db.json)_: it is use to store the doctor data input

 # **Inheritance**
 **Super Class & Sub Class**:
-What: Inheritance is the class"Super Class" that can use by other class"Sub-class"
-Why: It make the code more reusable and fast when there are many similar field of of class.
+Inheritance is the class"Super Class" that can use by other class"Sub-class".
+It make the code more reusable and fast when there are many similar field of of class that we want to impliment.
-How: Here is where we have impliment it
+Here is where we have impliment 4 inheritance class serve differently

-- [Person Class](https://github.com/lusamreth/simple-medical-record/blob/3510efc7c4bbf7b7e25955cd27c629150172590e/app/src/main/java/simple/medical/record/domains/Person.java): all the user has the similar personal information of the user.
+- Person Class: all the user has the similar personal information of the user.
     + We have 3 sub class include: Patint Class, Doctor, Receptionist extends from super class Person
 - [FileRepo Class](https://github.com/lusamreth/simple-medical-record/blob/3510efc7c4bbf7b7e25955cd27c629150172590e/app/src/main/java/simple/medical/record/repository/FileRepo.java): the [FileRepoJson]() use for the customize the reader object from the user input.
     + We have a sub class [FileRepoJson]() extends from the super class [FileRepo]()